pronovic/cedar-backup3/README.md

 of local and remote machines.
 The project was originally maintained at [SourceForge](http://sourceforge.net/projects/cedar-backup/), and historical releases still exist there.
-The project was moved to BitBucket in mid-2015, and revision control was converted from Subversion to Mercurial at the same time.
+The project was moved to BitBucket in mid-2015, and from there to GitHub in mid-2019 when BitBucket retired their Mercurial hosting service.

 Cedar Backup understands how to back up filesystem data as well as MySQL and PostgreSQL databases and Subversion repositories.
 It can also be easily extended